 At the top of each topic or page are some simple navigation buttons: left and right arrows, representing "Previous" and "Next" actions, respectively.
 Those buttons are also known as "browse" buttons, designed to take you backward and forward through the articles and topics, page by page, in the order they appear in the book as a whole.
 Click them once to page backward or forward.

 Throughout the online book, you may find a few blue-underlined words or phrases.
 Those are links to other topics within the book.
 Clicking once on them will take you to the topics to which they are linked.
 To go back, just click the "Back" button in your browser's toolbar.
 There are also links to external Web sites associated with a particular topic, as well as e-mail links that allow you to send an e-mail to a designated address.

 If your printer is attached and on, you can print the text in a topic by using the "Print" button in your browser and following the usual instructions for your printer.

 Copying Text to Your Computer's Clipboard

 To copy text to the Windows Clipboard, use the mouse to select the text you want, then press the Control and "C" keys at the same time, or else use "Copy" under the "Edit" pull-down menu.
 On the Macintosh computer, the action is similar, except that the "Command" key is pressed instead of the Control key.
-On a Unix computer, follow the corresponding procedure.
+On a Unix/Linux computer, follow the corresponding procedure.
 Once the text is copied, you can paste it into any other program on your computer by positioning the cursor where you want the text to appear and using "Paste" under "Edit" in the other program or else pressing the Control or Command and "V" keys at the same time.